PurritoBin/PurritoBin/README.md

 LIMITS (specific to bsd.ac):
 - One paste every 3 seconds, abusers will be automatically banned for 10 minutes.
 - Paste size limited to 64KB (larger pastes will be aborted).
+- Even though SSL is supported for pasting connections, the server on bsd.ac does not use the SSL capabilities because the author is a dumb hoe.

 ### Encrypted Storage Clients  (=｀ᆺ├┬┴┬┴